 - Cleanse Prep: Gather any needed supplies like healthy foods, distilled water, apple cider vinegar (ACV), Epsom salts, and olive oil.

-- Prepare ACV mix: Prepare three gallons of ACV mix by adding two tablespoons of ACV to one gallon of distilled water.
+- Prepare ACV mix: Prepare three gallons of ACV mix by adding two tablespoons of ACV per one gallon of distilled water.

 - Days 1 - 4: Eat five small, healthy meals per day (this includes two snacks).
 Drink an ACV mix throughout the day and avoid unhealthy foods like meat, processed foods, and GMOs.